-Nomination forms are accepted throughout the year, but the processing and consideration of nominations is likely to take at least six months prior to the announcement of an honours list at Queen's Birthday or New Year.
-Nominations have now closed for the New Year Honours List 2018.
+Nomination forms are accepted throughout the year, but the processing and consideration of nominations is likely to take at least six months prior to the announcement of an honours list at King's Birthday or New Year.
+Nominations have now closed for the New Year Honours List 2024.
 You will receive a letter from the Honours Unit letting you know we have received your nomination, and informing you of the list for which your nominee will be considered.

 The Honours Unit will not enter into any further correspondence on your nomination.
-New Zealand Royal Honours Lists are published at New Year and on The Queen’s Birthday in June.
+New Zealand Royal Honours Lists are published at New Year and on The King’s Birthday in June.
 You will need to check the appropriate honours list at the time of its announcement, in the national newspapers and on the honours website, to see if your nomination has been successful.

 Making additions or changes to the information submitted

 You may send additional information to support the nomination at any time.
 We will ensure that it is considered with the existing papers.

 Please advise the Honours Unit if there have been any changes to the nominee’s personal details or any other information supplied on the nomination form.
 You must notify the Honours Unit immediately if your nominee dies.
 It is not possible for a posthumous award to be made (except for Gallantry or Bravery Awards).

 The consent of the person being nominated is not required.
 The nominee should not be informed that they have been nominated, as it is not fair to raise expectations in case they are not met.

 All nominations for honours are treated in the strictest confidence.
 No information regarding the nominee or the details of the nomination is divulged.

 The number of honours awarded